jennapegg/Pong/README.md

 # Reflections

 This game helped me to better understand how JavaScript Partials work in relation to each other, as well as giving me a better understanding of "vanilla" JavaScript.
-It allowed me to work throught the basics of the game with the instructor, and then come up with ,y own creative spins on how I could change the game.
+It allowed me to work throught the basics of the game with the instructor, and then come up with my own creative spins on how I could change the game.

+# Authors

+- Jenna Pegg